Skip to Content

 How Do Geologists Lick Rocks?

 Geologists have some unofficial rules while licking rocks.
 It is just a moment’s touch of the sample by the tip of the tongue only.
-No need to cover the whole rock.
+There’s no need to cover the whole rock.

 Also, geologists lick only light-colored semi-transparent rocks and avoid any bright-colored or metallic luster ones.

 Here is a table with highly toxic minerals which should not be licked.
-Also, it is highly recommended to wash your hands after contact with them.
+Also, washing your hands after contact with them is highly recommended.

-TIP: The color of the mineral determines whether the geologist can lick it.
+TIP: The mineral’s color determines whether the geologist can lick it.
 Find out more about rock colors in the article below:

 Rock Colors: What Determines Color & Why Different Colors